1995parham-learning/pi/README.md

 sudo systemctl restart systemd-networkd
 ```

-If you want to have the wifi, you can use `wifi-menu` to generate `netctl` profile and then configurate it.
+If you want to have the Wi-Fi, you can use `wifi-menu` to generate `netctl` profile and then configure it.

 ```bash
 sudo wifi-menu